DigBioLab/de_novo_binder_scoring/README.md

 **Note 1**: This repo uses [PyRosetta](https://www.pyrosetta.org/downloads) for two scripts (`compute_rosetta_metrics.py` and `rmsd.py`), which requires a license for commercial use.

-**Note 2**: The used structure predictions tools (AF2 initial guess, ColabFold, Boltz and AF3) require seperate installations - these blocks are marked in the `example_run.sh` script.
+**Note 2**: The used structure predictions tools (AF2 initial guess, ColabFold, Boltz and AF3) require seperate installations.

 ---

-## Usage

 ## Usage